 - The click-through rate for introductory emails that include a video increases by 96%

-Hotel mobile marketing
+Hotel marketing tips for mobile

 The Oxford Dictionary defines a trend as something that is “…developing, changing, or in fashion”.
 And for a long time mobile bookings could be determined as all of the above.